rotaryden/floody-minesweeper/README.md

 ## Gameplay

-Game runs in the terminal, UI is textual.
+Game runs in the terminal, textual UI.

-Game asks questions about settings and then about turns.
+Game asks questions about UI settings and then about turns.

 The first question - whether you want to play Unicode variant - this is good looking on Ubuntu terminal at least.
-(screenshots made from Ubunut terminal with Unicode version) For Windows - there were issues with Unicode symbols, it is better to play ASCII.
+(screenshots made from Ubunut terminal with Unicode version)

+For Windows - there were issues with Unicode, it is better to play ASCII.

-Anyway, best to have a fixed font in your terminal
+Best to have a fixed font in your terminal

 screenshots/gameplay*.png - some gameplay samples.

 ## Build: Linux
-Prerequisite: golang 1.19 should be installed
+Prerequisite: latest golang should be installed

 On Linux, to build for ALL platforms, run